Development

 Take Control of Your Files with filewrangler!

-• Rename gigabytes of vacation photos with a single click.
+• Rename thousands of digital photos with ease

-• Filters and line-item deletions allow for surgical targeting of the files to be renamed.
+• Filters and line-item deletions allow surgical targeting of which files are to be renamed

 1. Drag folders and files into the main window.

-2. Drag interface elements from the toolbox into the main window and set your options.
+2. Drag interface elements from the toolbox into the main window and set their options.

 3. Click "Rename Files".

-With filewrangler 2.0 the interface is what you make of it.
-The Toolbox provides various interface elements that are only visible if you so desire.
+With filewrangler 2.0 the interface is as simple or complex as you make it.
 Click on a button in the Toolbox to add that unit to the main interface window.
-Each tool is represented by a small blue panel representing a very focused need, like adding "Today's Date" to the name or filtering the file list by "File Size".
-Panels can be added in whatever order, in whatever quantity you like.
-Close a panel to remove it.
-Drag a panel by its title bar to move it around in the interface order.
+Each tool is represented by a small blue panel representing a focused need, like adding "Today's Date" to the name or filtering the file list by "File Size".
+As many panels of the same or differing types may be added as you like, deleted when you like, and their order rearranged at your discretion.
+Your changes are updated in real-time in the file list!

-As with the original, the file list view shows you the past, present, and future file names.
-However, filewrangler 2.0 goes even further in allows you to toggle these columns on and off as well as to see new information, like file size, icon, file path, and more.
-Because filewrangler 2.0 keeps track of deep information on your files, this gives you the ability to revert back to the original names at any time during a renaming session.
+The file list view shows you the past, present, and future file names.
+However, filewrangler goes further than most, allowing you to toggle columns of information on and off.
+Get and sort by informatino like file size, icon, creation date, extension, and more.
+Because filewrangler tracks deep information on your files, you always have the ability to revert back to the original names at any time during any given renaming session.

 QuickLook Support and Beyond

-It can always be tricky to remember what a file is by its name alone.
+It is tricky to remember what a file is by name alone.
 After all, that's probably why you're renaming the files to begin with!
 Select one or more files in the file list and press the spacebar.
-Just like the Finder you will get a pop-up preview of the files before committing to a file name change.
-Alternately, have filewrangler open the enclosing folder in the Finder or even open the file in its supporting application.
+Just like the Finder you get a pop-up preview of the selected files before committing to any name changes.
+Alternately, have filewrangler open the folder that contains the file in the Finder or even open the file itself in its normal application.

 Know Where You Stand

-It is important to always understand how your decisions are affecting your files. filewrangler offers a couple of ways to peek into the future, through character violation sets and filename conflict flagging. filewrangler 2.0 will flag filenames in yellow that contain disallowed (according to you) characters.
+It is important to always understand how your decisions will affect your files. filewrangler offers a couple of ways to peek into the future, through character violation sets and filename conflict flagging. filewrangler 2.0 will flag filenames in yellow that contain (your chosen) disallowed characters.
 Additionally, if your naming choices will result in two files with the same name in the same location, those will flag as bright red.
-You always have an at-a-glance understanding of the elimination or introduction of those problems during a renaming session.
+You always have an at-a-glance understanding of the elimination or introduction of problems during a renaming session.

 Customizable and Then Some

-As you build logic for filtering file lists or for renaming your folders and files, you may wish to save your interface choices for future recall.
-Filters and name builder chains may be saved as sets independently of one another to be called up again and again.
-You can also set a filter and builder set to be the default upon application launch to get to work quickly.
+As you build logic for filtering file lists or for renaming your folders and files, you may wish to save your choices to use again in the future.
+Tool chains may be saved as sets independently of one another to be called upon again and again.
+You can also set default sets upon application launch to get to work quickly.
+Reapply a previous set to your current file list and you can perform complex renaming actions with just two clicks of the mouse.

 Built for Tomorrow